-The endowment fund, which is expendable, is regularly increased by donations from the trustees.
+The endowment fund, which is expendable, may regularly be increased by donations from the trustees.
 The trust deed allows this fund to be expended on the charity's objectives or retained as capital at the trustees' discretion.
 The income arising from the endowment is unrestricted.